 Remember that Pilates isn’t going to tire your muscles in the same way that a similar aerobic, cardio or high-intensity workout would.
 It is focused primarily on working your muscles and core strength in a precise and controlled way, your breath becomes the rhythm of the movement.
 You will be encouraged to be present and aware of yourself for precision in your poses and mindful practise.

-Don’t book yourself in for daily classes until you have tried your first class.
+Don’t book yourself in for daily yoga classes near me until you have tried your first class.

 Make sure to arrive at the studio on time, the Pilates instructor will likely be there a few minutes early.
 It is a great time to introduce yourself and let them know that you are a beginner and of any injuries or restrictions that you may have during the session.
 This is important so that the teacher can watch over you and give you additional help during the class.
 Also so that she can provide you with any modifications should they be needed.